Mike Ford (quarterback)

-Mike Ford (born January 30, 1959) is a former American football player.
-He was a quarterback at Mesquite High School in Mesquite, Texas.
-He played college football for the SMU Mustangs football team from 1977 to 1980.
+Michael Carlton Ford (born January 30, 1959) is an American former professional football player who was a quarterback for the San Antonio Gunslingers of the United States Football League (USFL).
+He attended Mesquite High School in Mesquite, Texas.
+Ford played college football for the SMU Mustangs from 1977 to 1980.
 As a sophomore in 1978, he led all NCAA major college players in both total offense yards (2,957), total offense per game (268.8 yards/game), and passing yards (3,007).
-In 11 games during the 1978 season, he completed 224 of 389 passes for 3,007 passing yards, 17 touchdowns, and 23 interceptions for and SMU team that compiled a 4-6-1 record.
+In 11 games during the 1978 season, he completed 224 of 389 passes for 3,007 passing yards, 17 touchdowns, and 23 interceptions for and SMU team that compiled a 4–6–1 record.
 Listed as a pre-season Heisman Trophy candidate in 1979, he never reached the same statistical levels, passing for 217 yards after sustaining a knee injury in 1979 season opener, and tallying 951 passing yards in 1980.
 He returned to SMU as a student 30 year later to obtain his degree.

 After his college career, he played in the USFL for the San Antonio Gunslingers.